Online Master of Public Health/MS in Management and Organizational Behavior Dual Degree Curriculum

 Studies environmental factors including biological, physical, and chemical factors that affect the health of the community.

-MPH 606 Research Methods in Public Health* (4 Credits)
+PBHL 6500 Quantitative and Qualitative Research in Public Health (3 Credits)

 Explores research design, collection and reporting of data, interpretation of findings, inferential procedures and current public health research.